EncryptedGiraffe/personal-website/content/things.md

 Here I will share anything I think is interesting.
 It might be random information, books, or videos, or articles, or quotes, anything of the sort.
 This page will (presumably) expand over time, and is perpetually a work-in-progress.
 I will add, remove, and change things frequently.

+Because this page is long, and completely unordered, I highly suggest you utilize the table of contents.
 ---

 Interesting quote: